THRIFT STORE HAULS AND KENNETH KOLE BAGS

-I've been adding new and vintage pieces to my wardrobe.
-And, some of you have contacted me asking about my hauls so I thought it would be easier to reach you all by posting about them here.
+I’ve been slowly adding a mix of new and vintage pieces to my wardrobe lately, and a few of you actually reached out asking about my shopping hauls—so I thought it would be easier (and more fun) to share everything here all at once.

 2. Quilted jacket